redux-offline/redux-offline/README.md

 Improvements and additions welcome.
 For large changes, please submit a discussion issue before jumping to coding; we'd hate you to waste the effort.

+If you are reporting a bug, please include code that reproduces the error.
+Here is a starting application on [CodeSandbox](https://codesandbox.io/s/8xml9l1r0j).

 In lieu of a formal style guide, follow the included eslint rules, and use Prettier to format your code.

 ## Miscellanea